marc-frank/motor-database/README.md

 ## Using the Database

-Access the Motor Database through our [website](https://marc-frank.github.io/motor-database/).
+Access the Motor Database through the [website](https://marc-frank.github.io/motor-database/).
 You can search for motors based on different criteria such as manufacturer, specifications, and more.

 ## Contributing